If you're considering a career in marketing, you may be wondering if your skillset and professional strengths are a good fit for the field.

 You might be looking at the list above and worrying that you don't have what it takes to be a marketer.
 But not to worry - all of these skills can be built through dedicated training and education.
-A w/node/2696 is a great way to learn the most important marketing skills today's employers are looking for, both the core soft skills and the key technical skills.
+A marketing degree is a great way to learn the most important marketing skills today's employers are looking for, both the core soft skills and the key technical skills.
 You'll emerge from a degree program with a well-rounded, up-to-date marketing skillset that will poise you for success in your first role in the field.

 You May Also Like

 Learn more about CCO's Marketing & Communication bachelor's degree program.